gatsbyjs/gatsby/docs/blog/2018-10-16-unstructured-data/index.md

 tags: ["sourcing", "data"]
 ---

-When creating experiences on the web, one of the questions you can't get around asking (unless you're writing hard-coded HTML) is, "how do I get my data from point A (wherever it lives) to point B (where I want it)?".
-When wanting to take advantage of modern tooling like React, webpack, babel, etc., this can end up being a deceptively complex question.
+When creating web experiences, an inevitable question is, "how do I get my data from point A (the source) to point B (the component)?".
+This can end up being a deceptively complex question.

-Gatsby’s rich data plugin ecosystem lets you build sites with the data you want — from one or many sources; Pull data from headless CMSs, SaaS services, APIs, databases, your file system & more directly into your pages.
+Gatsby’s rich data plugin ecosystem lets you build sites with the data you want — from one or many sources; Pull data from headless CMSs, SaaS services, APIs, databases, your file system & more directly into your components.

 <figure>
   <img alt="An assortment of possible data sources (CMSs, Markdown, APIs, etc)" height="400" src="./data_sources.png" />